 Because of these beliefs, anyone who died could become a yuurei and wander around bringing good luck to people.
 This changed when Buddhism became more prevalent in Japan and now yuurei could also become malevolent beings.
 According to Buddhist beliefs, when a person dies he or she has to wait for a proper funeral to be guided into the afterlife.
 If a person dies peacefully their yuurei becomes a protector for the house, but if they die a sudden and unnatural death the yuurei becomes evil.

-The Golden Age of ghost stories
+The Golden Age of Ghost Stories in Japan

 During the Edo period (1603-1868), ghost stories flourished due to it being an age of creativity and relative peace.
 These old Japanese folktales were called “kaidan (怪談).”
 Nowadays people simply use the word “kowai hanashi(怖い話)” or “scary stories.”